 Buses to other cities like Cartagena, Torrevieja and Alicante range from €5 to €6 euros (one way).
 Prices are pretty reasonable, especially when you consider that a journey – depending on the destination – can last over 2 hours!

-The simplicity of the lifestyle in Murcia, however, is the biggest draw, and why I’d return in a heartbeat.
+The simplicity of the lifestyle in Murcia, however, is the biggest draw, and why I’d love to return again.

 Getting lost in the city streets and dining al fresco on Morcilla sausage is an existence I’d happily embrace forever if possible.